Did anyone get the number of that bus that just hit us? If you felt a bit that way when COVID-19 started, you were not alone.

-Educators were able to adjust not only to a new way of instructional delivery – a herculean feat – but also realized they would need to make dispensations for the amount of work as well as the type of work they assigned to students.
+Educators were able to use tools like our digital assessment software to not only adjust to a new way of instructional delivery – a herculean feat – but also to make dispensations for the amount of work as well as the type of work they assigned to students.

 This change was not easy for anyone.
 Our students were leaving campus for home (if they were one of the lucky ones), figuring out how to participate in learning, juggling space, schedules, and mindset to navigate the pandemic, keeping families safe and perhaps even dealing with food insecurity, the list goes on.